Gerard Manley Hopkins: Return to Poetry

-Hopkins chose the austere and restrictive life of a Jesuit and was gloomy at times.
-His biographer Robert Bernard Martin notes that "the life expectancy of a man becoming a novice at twenty-one was twenty-three more years rather than the forty years of males of the same age in the general population."
-The brilliant student who had left Oxford with first-class honours failed his final theology exam.
-This almost certainly meant that despite his ordination in 1877, Hopkins would not progress in the order.
-In 1877 he wrote God's Grandeur, an array of sonnets that included "The Starlight Night".
+The life of a Jesuit was austere and restrictive.
+Hopkins's biographer Robert Bernard Martin notes that: "the life expectancy of a man becoming a novice at twenty-one was twenty-three more years rather than the forty years of males of the same age in the general population."
+Hopkins, who had left Oxford with first-class honours, failed his final theology exam.
+This meant that despite his ordination in 1877, he was unikely to progress in the order.

+Ordination and teaching

+In 1877 Hopkins wrote God's Grandeur, an array of sonnets that included "The Starlight Night".
 He finished "The Windhover" only a few months before his ordination.
-His life as a Jesuit trainee, though rigorous, isolated and sometimes unpleasant, at least had some stability; the uncertain and varied work after ordination was even harder on his sensibilities.
-In October 1877, not long after completing "The Sea and the Skylark" and only a month after his ordination, Hopkins took up duties as sub-minister and teacher at Mount St Mary's College near Sheffield.
-In July 1878 he became curate at the Jesuit church in Mount Street, London, and in December that of St Aloysius's Church, Oxford, then moving to Manchester, Liverpool and Glasgow.
-While ministering in Oxford, he became a founding member of The Newman Society, established in 1878 for Catholic members of the University of Oxford.
-He taught Greek and Latin at Mount St Mary's College, Sheffield, and Stonyhurst College, Lancashire.
+His life as a Jesuit trainee, though rigorous, isolated and sometimes unpleasant, at least had offered some stability; the uncertain and varied work after ordination was even harder on his sensibilities.
+In October 1877, not long after completing "The Sea and the Skylark" and only a month after his ordination, Hopkins took up duties as sub-minister and teacher of Latin and Greek at Mount St Mary's College near Sheffield.
+In July 1878 he became curate at the Jesuit church in Mount Street, London, and in December that of St Aloysius's Church, Oxford.
+While ministering in Oxford, he became a founding member of The Newman Society, established in 1878 for Catholic members of the University of Oxford, after which he moved on to Manchester, Liverpool and Glasgow.